pyladies/global-conference-discord/README.md

 Expected outcome: A Discord Server ready to be used for this bot.

+> ![WARNING]
+> You cannot test the Registration Cog as the owner user of the Discord Server.
+> You'll need to invite a new user to your server to test the registration flow.
+You can use the mock Pretix server from below.

 ### Pretix Integration

 This bot connects to a Pretix instance to obtain a list of valid tickets.